 Because of its secluded location, Black Moss Pot is very popular for wild swimming so it’s best to avoid school holidays or weekends.
 In places the water is several metres deep, so it’s advised that only strong, confident swimmers take the plunge here.

 The water is very cold and does take some getting used to but you’ll you soon warm up once you’re in.
-I’d advise that you do let your body adjust to the cold temperature before you attempt jumping straight in.
+I’d advise that you let your body adjust to the cold temperature before you attempt jumping straight in.
 If you’d like more safety information, find out more in my wild swimming blog.
+Please make sure that when you visit these beautiful places you take everything home with you and leave no trace.

 Black Moss Pot Camping